MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

   - Deduplication_WinnerId: This field contains the winner ID from the identified groups or clusters.
 If the Deduplication_WinnerId is same as the Primary key value for a record, it means that the record is the winner record.
 - Fields used to define the deduplication rules.
 - Rule and Score fields to denote which of the deduplication rules got applied and the score returned by the matching algorithm.

+## Include enriched entities (preview)

+If you enriched entities on the data source level, select them before running the match process.
+The enriched entities can improve your unification results.
+For more information, see [Enrichment for data sources](data-sources-enrichment.md).

+1. Go to **Data** > **Unify** > **Match** and select **Use enriched entities** at the top of the page.

+1. From the **Use enriched entities**  panel, select one or more enriched entities.

+1. Select **Done**.
+Wherever the source entity is used (such as match order or rules), it is automatically switched to the enriched entity.

 ## Run the match process

 With configured match rules, including cross-entity matching and deduplication rules, you can run the match process.